 Ben Thanh Market in the early morning.
 Photo by Aaron Joel Santos.

-9 a.m.: Refresh and wake yourself up with a ca phe sua da or fresh coconut in one of HCMC’s many hidden cafés to prepare yourself for a solid day of experiencing the city.
-Insider tip: most of the good stuff is happening where you can’t immediately find it, and this is always true of Saigon cafes.
-There are many hidden coffee options in HCMC depending on your budget, but the oasis that is Tram Cafe on 100 Trần Huy Liệu Street in Phú Nhuận District is worth visiting to soothe your soul before a hectic day of sightseeing.
-Beware of fairly abrasive Vietnamese pop music and if you don’t have much of a sweet tooth, try to order your coffee “không đường” (meaning without sugar.)
+9 a.m.: Wake up with a ca phe sua da in one of HCMC’s many hidden cafés to prepare yourself for a solid day of exploring.
+Here's a tip: Most of the good stuff is happening where you can’t immediately find it, and this is always true of Saigon cafes.
+There are many old classics sprinkled around District 1, but chances are you'll find a worthy candidate right on your street corner.

-10 a.m.: Start your sightseeing with the Botanical Gardens at 2 Nguyen Binh Khiem, but instead of going inside and supporting the zoo, which isn’t a fun place for animal lovers, spend your VND50,000 on entrance to the Vietnam History Museum situated in the same property.
+10 a.m.: Start your sightseeing with the Botanical Gardens at 2 Nguyen Binh Khiem.
+Spend VND50,000 on entrance to the Vietnam History Museum situated in the same property.
 The small building is home to artefacts, history, and even its very own mummified body!

 1 p.m.: Saigon is the perfect place to help you relax when you need it, so be sure to stop by one of the city’s spas for a mani-pedi or foot massage to really let go of all stress.
 My Spa in District 1 on 5C4 Thi Sach Street comes highly recommended for price and atmosphere.